open-telemetry/opentelemetry-collector-contrib/extension/observer/ecsobserver/README.md

 ### Error Handling

-- Auth error will be logged, but the extension will not fail as the IAM role can be updated and take effect without restarting the ECS task.
+- Auth and cluster not found error will cause the extension to stop (calling `host.ReportFatalError`).
+Although IAM role can be updated at runtime without restarting the collector, it's better to fail to make the problem obvious.
+Same applies to cluster not found.
+In the future we can add config to downgrade those errors if user want to monitor an ECS cluster with collector running outside the cluster, the collector can run anywhere as long as it can reach scrape targets and AWS API.
-- If errors happen in the middle (e.g. rate limit), the discovery result will be merged with previous success runs to avoid discarding active targets, though it may keep some stale targets as well.
+- If we have non-critical error, we overwrite existing file with whatever targets we have, we might not have all the targets due to throttle etc.

 ### Unit Test